Leverkusen earn 3-1 win over Bochum to cut gap with leaders Bayern

-They took the lead in the 20th minute after Aleix Garcia found enough space outside the box to drill the ball home.
+Leverkusen took the lead in the 20th minute when Aleix Garcia found enough space outside the box to drill home.

-Bochum bounced back six minutes later with Felix Passlack firing in on the rebound after a save by Lukas Hradecky.
+Bochum, who have beaten Bayern and Borussia Dortmund in the league in the past few weeks, bounced back six minutes later with Felix Passlack firing in on the rebound after a save by Leverkusen keeper Lukas Hradecky.

 The hosts had to wait until the 60th minute to go back in front when Nigeria international Boniface was left unmarked at the far post and pushed the ball over the line with his knee for his eighth league goal of the season.